JeGoi/armadillo2/README.md

 Remove also ./config.dat and ./armadillo.log \
 Remove ./Armadillo.jar.
 Rename ./Armadillo.jar_mac for Mac (and ./Armadillo.jar_win for Windows) in Armadillo.jar \
 Then run Armadillo as before.

-On linux, just follow instruction from here: https://github.com/JeGoi/Armadillo_SNPs_WF_test/blob/master/README.md
+On linux, just follow instruction from here: https://github.com/JeGoi/Armadillo_SNPs_WF_test/blob/master/README.md or clone (download this depot) and use Armadillo.jar_lin as Armadillo.jar